-• In addition, a Standard gains 1 experience points every 6 seconds, and a Hero gains 1 experience point every 3 seconds.
+• In addition, a Standard gains 1 experience point every 6 seconds, and a Hero gains 1 experience point every 3 seconds.
 If a Standard or Hero is defeated, its original experience points will remain unchanged.
-The robots cannot receive any experience points while in the non-surviving status.
+The robots cannot receive any experience points while not alive.
 Any excess experience points after leveling up will be counted towards the next level.